 The cerebellum occupies a relatively constant fraction of the mammalian brain, independent of the proportions of other components (Clark et al., 2001).
 Since the cerebellum is connected with many brain regions, its role in integrative brain function is likely to be general and similar across species.
 The cerebellum's circuit architecture repeats nearly identically throughout its extent.
-Thus it may execute a single canonical circuit computation - but with functional consequences that will vary, depending on where it sends its output, and on the stage of development.
+Thus, it may execute a single canonical circuit computation - but with functional consequences that will vary depending on where it sends its output and on the stage of development.

-In the case of neocortex, a general organizational principle is that of cerebello-thalamo-cortical loops (Figure 5).
-Cerebello-thalamo-cortical loops (Figure 5a,b) have long been appreciated for motor functions (Strick et al., 2009; Prevosto et al., 2010; Voogd et al., 2012).
+In the case of neocortex, a general organizational principle is that of cerebello-thalamo-cortical loops (Figure 4).
+Cerebellothalamo-cortical loops (Figures 4A and 4B) have long been appreciated for motor functions (Prevosto et al., 2010; Strick et al., 2009; Voogd et al., 2012).
 This loop organization also encompasses brain regions known to contribute to cognitive and affective processing (Strick et al., 2009).
-For example, transsynaptic viral tracing in monkeys and electrical stimulation in rats (Watson et al., 2009) reveals a bidirectional loop joining the dorsolateral prefrontal cortex with lateral crus II and vermal lobules VII on the contralateral side.
-An even broader picture of the map between neocortex and cerebellum comes from human default-mode imaging measurements of covariation between neocortex and cerebellum (Figure 5c).
+For example, transsynaptic viral tracing in monkeys and electrical stimulation in rats (Watson et al., 2009) reveals a bidirectional loop joining the dorsolateral prefrontal cortex with lateral crus II and vermal lobules VII and IX (Kelly and Strick, 2003) on the contralateral side.
+An even broader picture of the map between neocortex and cerebellum comes from human resting-state functional imaging measurements of covariation between neocortex and cerebellum (Figure 4C).
 These measurements reveal that nearly every part of neocortex has a cognate region in the cerebellum (Buckner et al., 2011; Krienen and Buckner, 2009).
-The representations are approximately proportional, so that larger functional areas in the neocortical sheet have larger partners in cerebellum (Figure 5c).
+The representations are approximately proportional, so that larger functional areas in the neocortical sheet have larger partners in cerebellum (Figure 4C).
 Notably, cerebellar regions associated with autism communicate with frontal regions of neocortex.
-Prefrontal cortex is associated with the posterior cerebellar hemispheres (Krienen and Buckner, 2009), and regions comprising lobules VI and VII are associated with contralateral mid-frontal regions that appear to encompass ACC in humans (Buckner et al., 2011) and homologous regions in rats (Suzuki et al., 2012).
+Prefrontal cortex is associated with the posterior cerebellar hemispheres (Krienen and Buckner, 2009), and lobules VI and VII of the vermis are associated with midfrontal regions that appear to encompass ACC in humans (Buckner et al., 2011) and homologous regions in rats (Galgliani, 2012; Suzuki et al., 2012).

-As another example of cognitive/affective related connectivity, the cerebellar nuclei project to parts of the basal ganglia associated with reward.
-A long line of evidence using both transported tracers (Phillipson, 1979; Geisler and Zahm, 2005) and viruses (Watabe-Uchida et al., 2012) shows that the deep nuclei project monosynaptically to the ventral tegmental area, a structure central to the signaling of reward (Schultz, 2002).
-The cerebellum also sends indirect connections to basal ganglia (Hoshi et al., 2005).
-In the converse direction, the basal ganglia also send a pathway from the subthalamic nucleus back to the contralateral cerebellar hemisphere (Bostan and Strick, 2010).
-Thus long-distance cerebellar loops may participate in shaping dopamine-based reward and other unexpected events that influence reinforcement learning.
+As another example of cognitive/affective-related connectivity, the cerebellar nuclei project to parts of the basal ganglia associated with reward.
+The cerebellum sends indirect connections to basal ganglia via the thalamus (Hoshi et al., 2005).
+In addition, a long line of evidence using both transported tracers (Phillipson, 1979; Geisler and Zahm, 2005) and viruses (Watabe-Uchida et al., 2012) shows that the deep nuclei project monosynaptically to the ventral tegmental area, a structure central to the signaling of reward (Schultz, 2002).
+In the descending direction, the basal ganglia send a pathway from the subthalamic nucleus back to the contralateral cerebellar hemisphere (Bostan and Strick, 2010).
+Thus, long-distance cerebellar loops may participate in shaping dopamine-based reward and other unexpected events that influence reinforcement learning.

 Several locations in cerebello-thalamo-cortical loops are potential targets of ASD-related gene expression.
-As previously stated, the cerebellum is a site of co-expression in early postnatal years, especially in granule cells (Menashe et al., 2013; Willsey et al., 2013).
-A second site for ASD gene co-expression is deep-layer projection neurons of the neocortex during the second trimester (Willsey et al., 2013).
-Corticopontine projections originate from layer 5, suggesting that this arm of the cerebello-thalamo-cortical loop may be vulnerable to ASD mutations.
-Therefore the concept of developmental diaschisis extends beyond focal lesion, and can include the possibility that disrupted molecular signaling pathways can interrupt long-distance guidance of neural circuit refinement.
+As previously stated, the cerebellum is a site of coexpression in early postnatal years, especially in granule cells (Menashe et al., 2013; Willsey et al., 2013).
+A second site for ASD gene coexpression is deep-layer projection neurons of the neocortex during the second trimester (Willsey et al., 2013).
+Corticopontine projections originate from layer 5, suggesting that this arm of the cerebello-thalamo-cortical loop may be vulnerable to ASD genetic risks.
+Therefore, the concept of developmental diaschisis extends beyond focal lesion and includes the possibility that disrupted molecular signaling pathways can interrupt long-distance guidance of neural circuit refinement.